WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## Server side

-Remember that this *Hello World* (and further examples) does not necessarily need serverside.
+This *Hello World* (and further examples) does not necessarily need serverside.

 Opening `index.html` directly from filesystem in browser will work just fine if *asset paths* (JS, CSS, font, image, etc. files), as they are referenced from `index.html` and/or JavaScript & CSS files, are specified with correct relative paths.

-There are cases though where one may need to allow browser to load resources from local filesystem, for example webfonts.
+The one serverside that will be needed once we get to *webpack-dev-server* will be supplied by *webpack* itself - *webpack-dev-server* fires up Node.js server and in that case you will not open `index.html` from filesystem, but access developed stuff via `http://localhost:<port>/`.

-*webpack-dev-server* fires up Node.js server by itself though, thus in that case you will not open `index.html`, but access developed stuff via `http://localhost:<port>/`, discussed in 3rd chapter.
+Note that there might be cases though where one may need to allow browser to load resources from local filesystem, for example webfonts.

 However if you have webserver running, let it serve `public` directory from examples.
+For this *Hello World* that would be serving `webpacktest-01-helloworld/public` as *webroot*.

 A nice tool for that is [Valet Linux](https://cpriego.github.io/valet-linux/), [Valet WSL](https://github.com/valeryan/valet-wsl)(in progress) or [Laravel Valet](https://laravel.com/docs/5.7/valet).
-*Valet* has nothing to do with *PHP* in this case.
-It gives *nginx* that serves files from `anydirectory/public` within its [*park*](https://laravel.com/docs/6.x/valet#the-park-command) directory and *DnsMasq*, so that all directories within *park* are automatically served as `http(s)://directoryname.test`.
+*Valet* has nothing to do with *Laravel* or *PHP* in this case.
+It supplies *nginx* that serves files from `anydirectory/public` within its [*park*](https://laravel.com/docs/6.x/valet#the-park-command) directory and sets up *DnsMasq*, so that all directories within *park* (more precisely - `public` directories within) are automatically served as `http(s)://directoryname.test`.
-Practical example - if you copy `webpacktest-helloworld` (and in the future `webpacktest-<sectionname>`) in a directory where *Valet* is parked, then you can access the built stuff using `http(s)://webpacktest-helloworld.test` in browser, where `webpacktest-helloworld/public` directory contents are served, starting with *index.html* out of box.
+Practical example - if you copy `webpacktest-01-helloworld` (and in the future `webpacktest-<sectionname>`) in a directory where *Valet* is parked, then you can access the built stuff using `http(s)://webpacktest-01-helloworld.test` in browser, where `webpacktest-01-helloworld/public` directory contents are served, starting with *index.html* out of box.
 Although *Valet* is not requirement and you can craft your own stuff, it is really handy.

 ---
 # Vanilla JavaScript and SCSS/CSS setup
 ---

 *Note for [absolute beginners](https://www.youtube.com/watch?v=r8NZa9wYZ_U).
 All `npm` as well as `webpack` commands are executed while being `cd`-ed in this projects 'master directory'.
-You can do it while being somewhere else via `npm --prefix ${DIRNAME} install ${DIRNAME}` though.
+You can do it while being somewhere else via `npm --prefix ${DIRNAME}` though.
 RTFM@NPM / ask.*

 ## Install webpack